 In accordance with applicable accounting guidance, the Company establishes reserves for litigation and regulatory matters when those matters present loss contingencies that are both probable and reasonably estimable.
 When loss contingencies are not both probable and reasonably estimable, the Company does not establish reserves.
 In some of the matters described below, loss contingencies are not probable and reasonably estimable in the view of management and, accordingly, the Company has not established reserves for those matters.
-For legal or regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$32.0 million.
+For legal or regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$41.3 million.
 This estimated aggregate range is based upon currently available information for those legal proceedings in which the Company is involved, where an estimate for such losses can be made.
 For certain cases, the Company does not believe that it can make an estimate.
-The foregoing estimate is based on various factors, including the varying stages of the proceedings and the attendant uncertainty of the various potential outcomes of such proceedings.
+The foregoing estimate is based on various factors, including the varying stages of the proceedings (including the fact that some are currently in preliminary stages), the numerous yet-unresolved issues in many of the proceedings and the attendant uncertainty of the various potential outcomes of such proceedings.
 Accordingly, the Company's estimate will change from time to time, and actual losses may be materially more than the current estimate.

 On August 31, 2021, a complaint in a class action entitled 6694 Dawson Blvd, LLC, Individually and on Behalf of a Class of Similarly Situated Persons v.
 Oppenheimer & Co.
 Inc., James Wallace Woods, Michael J. Mooney, Britt Wright, William V. Conn, Jr., Conn & Co.
 Tax Practice, LLC, Conn & Company Consulting, LLC and Kathleen Lloyd, was filed in the U.S. District Court for the Northern District of Georgia.
 Plaintiff purports to represent a class of investors in Horizon Private Equity, III, LLC ("Horizon").
-Horizon is alleged to be a fraudulent scheme and plaintiff is seeking unspecified damages alleging violations of the Georgia RICO statute, breach of fiduciary duty, procurement of breach of fiduciary duty, negligent misrepresentation, aiding and abetting fraud, unjust enrichment, punitive damages and attorneys' fees.
-Plaintiff does not allege Oppenheimer received any of the funds invested in Horizon, rather that Oppenheimer's failure to properly supervise its employees allowed the alleged scheme to occur and continue.
+Horizon is alleged to be a fraudulent scheme and plaintiff is seeking unspecified damages sounding in violations of the Georgia RICO statute, breach of fiduciary duty, procurement of breach of fiduciary duty, negligent misrepresentation, aiding and abetting fraud, unjust enrichment, punitive damages and attorneys' fees.
+Plaintiff does not allege Oppenheimer received any of the funds invested in Horizon, but rather that Oppenheimer's purported failure to properly supervise its employees allowed the alleged scheme to occur and continue.
 On November 22, 2021, Oppenheimer filed a motion to dismiss the complaint on a number of grounds.
-The motion to dismiss was fully briefed on January 17, 2021.
+The motion to dismiss was fully briefed on January 17, 2022, and the Court heard oral argument on the motion on June 21, 2022.
 Oppenheimer believes the claims to be without merit and intends to vigorously defend itself against the claims made in this action.

-In addition to the class action described in the preceding paragraph Oppenheimer has also been named as a respondent in twenty arbitrations, many containing multiple claimants, each filed before FINRA, relating to investments made by former Oppenheimer clients who invested in Horizon.
+In addition to the class action described in the preceding paragraph Oppenheimer has also been named as a respondent in twenty-four arbitrations, many containing multiple claimants, each filed before FINRA, relating to investments made by former Oppenheimer clients who invested in Horizon.
 Claimants allege many of the causes of action alleged in the class action described in the preceding paragraph.
-The arbitrations claiming specific monetary damages allege damages of approximately \$38.0 million in the aggregate while others claim unspecified damages.
+The arbitrations claiming specific monetary damages allege damages of approximately \$41.3 million in the aggregate while others claim unspecified damages.
 Oppenheimer believes these claims to be without merit and intends to defend itself vigorously against these claims.